numpy/numpy/doc/source/user/absolute_beginners.rst

 results of running your code.
 Note that ``>>>`` and ``...`` are not part of the code and may cause an error if entered at a Python prompt.

+To run the code in the examples, you can copy and paste it into a Python script or REPL, or use the experimental interactive examples in the browser provided in various locations in the documentation.

 Why use NumPy?
 --------------